brgenzim/tmcrys/README.md

 Add $TMCRYS to the environmental variables with

 	`export TMCRYS=/path/to/tmcrys/folder`
-If you want to make it permanent, copy it to ~/.bashrc or ~/.profile or ~/.bash_profile according to your system settings.
+Or you may copy it to ~/.bashrc or ~/.profile or ~/.bash_profile according to your system settings.
+If you want to make it permanent, write `TMCRYS=/path/to/tmcrys/folder to /etc/environment

 ### Test